Non-Perturbative Constraints on Light Sparticles from Properties of the RG Flow

 Combining this discussion with the theorem and the corollary we conclude:

-$\bullet$ In general theories of the type we are interested in (i.e., with $U^{IR}_{\rm vis}=0$), soft masses proportional to the bottom components of RG-conserved currents, $\hat J_a|$, flow to zero if and only if the corresponding current has vanishing 't Hooft anomalies.
+$\bullet$ In general theories of the type we are interested in (i.e., with $U^{IR}_{\rm vis}=0$), soft masses proportional to the bottom components of RG-preserved currents, $\hat J_a|$, flow to zero at leading order if and only if the corresponding current has vanishing 't Hooft anomalies.
 This requirement is highly restrictive.
-Furthermore, such soft terms can grow in the IR since the central functions of conserved currents often get larger at long distances (consider, for example, the central values of the baryon current in SQCD in the free magnetic phase).
+Furthermore, such soft terms can grow in the IR since the central functions of unbroken currents often get larger at long distances (consider, for example, the central values of the baryon current in SQCD in the free magnetic phase).

 $\bullet$ Asymptotically free theories with vanishing superpotentials and simple gauge groups will have leading-order soft terms in the IR unless we restrict the set of UV soft terms to a subset of measure zero.
 The potential loophole is theories with a single representation of multiplicity one.
 To understand this statement, suppose $U^{IR}_{\rm vis}=0$, and recall that asymptotically free theories of the type we have described are specified by the following data: a (simple) gauge group, $G$, and representations, $r_i$, of multiplicities, $n_i$ ($i=1,..., s$).
 The resulting anomaly-free global symmetry group is then \eqn\globalsymmpre{ S=U(1)_R\times U(1)^{s-1}\times\prod_{i=1}^sSU(n_i)~. } Clearly there will be flavor symmetry unless $s=n_1=1$.
-If this is not the case, the corresponding coefficients for the conserved currents in \gencurrUVii\ should be set to zero in order to ensure suppressed IR soft terms.
+If this is not the case, the corresponding coefficients for the preserved currents in \gencurrUVii\ should be set to zero in order to ensure suppressed IR soft terms.

 $\bullet$ Small deformations of such theories do not change these conclusions since we can expand in the deformation parameters.